kinggoesgaming/SpongeDocs/source/plugin/workspace/netbeans.rst

 Setting Up NetBeans
 ===================

-This article describes how to configure your **NetBeans** workspace for plugin development with the Sponge API.
+This article describes how to configure your **NetBeans** workspace for plugin development with the SpongeAPI.

 Starting Your Project
 =====================

-We recommend using Gradle or Maven when developing plugins with the Sponge API.
-Gradle and Maven help significantly when managing dependencies, such as the Sponge API, for your project.
+We recommend using Gradle or Maven when developing plugins with the SpongeAPI.
+Gradle and Maven help significantly when managing dependencies, such as the SpongeAPI, for your project.
 This is preferable to including the ``.jar`` file in your project.

 Gradle